RobertoCuauhtemoc/B14-MX_UPP_INAOE/README.md

 it requires developing a completely different sensor for each application.
 Development times are extended, manufacturing costs scale up, and the system's scalability is limited to what it was originally designed for.

-The project demonstrates that a simplified architecture based on moderate-resolution DAC and ADC converters (8 bits)is capable of capturing electrochemical fingerprints characteristic of different substances.
-In a later phase, these signals will be exploited using artificial intelligence techniques for sample classification and characterization tasks.

-The signals obtained thru cyclic voltammetry using commercial screen-printed electrodes contain sufficient discriminative information to allow sample classification using artificial intelligence algorithms, even when acquired by an integrated potentiostat with a simplified architecture and moderate resolution.
+The project demonstrates that a simplified architecture based on moderate-resolution DAC and ADC converters (8 bits) is capable of capturing electrochemical fingerprints characteristic of different substances through cyclic voltametry.
+The acquired signals contain sufficient discriminative information to enable sample classification an characterization using artificial intelligence algorithms, even when obtained with an integrated potensiostat of simplified architecture and moderate resolution

 The project does NOT aim to compete with high-precision laboratory instrumentation.
 Its success is measured by the ability to capture sufficient electrochemical information for classification tasks, not by the accuracy in the